sundayluckyenyinna/omnix-core/Readme.markdown

 might want to apply.
 You might even want to turn the feature of encryption off totally while testing and developing your API.
-The following are the configurations that can be applied to control the beaviour of the encryption feature:
+The following are the configurations that can be applied to control the behaviour of the encryption feature:

 property: omnix.encryption.enable-encryption = true/false (turn on/turn
 off encryption) property: omnix.encryption.algorith = AES (choose the